Pocket NC in Education

-Currently about half of Pocket NC machines are used in education.
+Currently about half of Pocket NC milling machines are used in education.
 This includes high schools, community colleges, technical colleges, and universities.
 People in education use the Pocket NC for:

 - Teaching 5-axis programming and machining in vocational schools, adult education training programs, community colleges, and tech education in high schools.